-- 1. Nursing Deposit \$200 non-refundable deposit is required at the time of acceptance into the Nursing program. - 2.
+- 1. Nursing Deposit \$250 non-refundable deposit is required at the time of acceptance into the Nursing program. - 2.
 Nursing ATI Fee \$575 per semester in the Nursing Program (ATI provides comprehensive online learning, testing, and NCLEX resources) - 3.
 Nursing Skills Supply Fee \$100 one-time fee charged the first semester in the Nursing program - 4.
-Clinical Course Fee \$300 for all clinical courses throughout the Nursing program - CastleBranch Account Fee \$30 to set up a CastleBranch account prior to starting in the Nursing program - 6.
-Drug Testing and Background Check Fees \$79 fee during the first semester in the Nursing program
+Clinical Course Fee \$325 for all clinical courses throughout the Nursing program - 5.
+Viewpoint Screening Account Fee (compliance tracker) \$25 to set up a Viewpoint account prior to starting in the Nursing Program (one-time fee) - 6.
+Drug testing and Background Check Fees \$85 fee during the first semester in the Nursing Program (one-time fee)